captn3m0/captn3m0.github.com/pages/doh.md

 permalink: /doh/
 ---

-Alongside my [DNSCrypt Server](/dnscrypt/), I'm also running a DoH Server at <https://doh.captnemo.in>.
+Alongside my [DNSCrypt Server](/dnscrypt/), I'm also running a [DoH (DNS Over HTTPS)][doh] Server at <https://doh.captnemo.in>.
 The IP Address for the server is `139.59.48.222`, and is expected to never change.

+## Usage

+### Firefox

+1. Load `about:config` in the Firefox address bar.
+2. Confirm that you will be careful if the warning page is displayed.
+3. Search for network.trr.mode and double-click on the name.
+    -   Set the value to 2 to make DNS Over HTTPS the browser's first choice but use regular DNS as a fallback.
+This is the optimal setting for compatibility.
+    -   You can set it to 1 to let Firefox pick whichever is faster, 3 for TRR only mode, or 0 to disable it.
+    -   Since my DoH service is in `beta` right now, I recommend using `2` for now.
+4. Search for `network.trr.uri` and set it to `https://doh.captnemo.in/dns-query`.
+You can find other options at [the cURL wiki](https://github.com/curl/curl/wiki/DNS-over-HTTPS).
+5. Set `network.trr.bootstrapAddress` to `139.59.48.222`.
+If you are using some other server, set accordingly (or let it remain blank)

+(Based on [this article](https://www.ghacks.net/2018/04/02/configure-dns-over-https-in-firefox/) on ghacks)

 ## Uptime